A Strong Tradition.

 History of STEP

-Since STEP's early days, over 170 psychiatry residents and 20 clinical social work students have trained here, along with others in the fields of psychology, rehabilitation counseling and psychology, nursing, pharmacy, occupational therapy, and public health.
+Since STEP's early days, psychiatry residents and clinical social work students have trained at STEP, along with others in the fields of psychology, rehabilitation counseling and psychology, nursing, pharmacy, occupational therapy, and public health.
 Many of these professionals remain in practice throughout North Carolina.